pjd8296/Previous-Year-Questions/VMWare.md

 1. There are two players Wendy and Bob.
 Given a string of arrangement of white and black pieces( e.g, wwbbbwww), we have to find who wins the game given the following rules:

-  a.
-Wendy goes first
+  * Wendy goes first
-  b.
-Wendy picks w and Bob picks b
+  * Wendy picks w and Bob picks b
-  c.
-Wendy can pick a white piece only if it has at least one w on both sides.
+  * Wendy can pick a white piece only if it has at least one w on both sides.
 Same rule is for Bob.
-  d.
-After, removing a piece, the other pieces to its left and right are now adjacent.
+  * After, removing a piece, the other pieces to its left and right are now adjacent.
-  e.
-The person who can’t make a move loses
+  * The person who can’t make a move loses

 Example:
 input: `wwwbbbbwww` , answer: Bob wins